Letter from the DPAC EXECUTIVE:

 SD39 (VSB) DPAC Executive

-Here is the Report from Jane Wu after her first meeting:
+Here is a Report from Jane Wu after her first meeting back in 2016:

 My First DPAC Meeting